darkk-k1/SimpleNASScripts/README.md

 # SimpleNASScripts

-Scipts to setup NAS (Network Attached Storage) on Debian 12
+Scipts to setup NAS (Network Attached Storage) on Debian 12 with ZFS and Active Directory for Samba Shares

 ### Requirements